Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 ## Credits

 ## Code used
-- I added bootstrap mini.css for the corousal sliding in the website and Fontawesome kit for the icons on the footer page and previous and next icons aswell
+- I added bootstrap mini.css for the corousal sliding in the website and I downloaded each fontawesome icon in svg image format  and attached to the footer section.

 ### Content